 Clearing and grading would be conducted as needed to establish site access, internal access roads, staging/laydown areas, foundations, substation, and the solar array field.
 The majority of the Project site would not require clearing and grubbing.
-It is anticipated that approximately 2.5 miles of clearing and grubbing would be necessary with not more than 2 acres of tree clearing.
 It is expected that approximately 2.5 acres of clearing and grubbing would be necessary within the Project area and not more than 2.5 acres of trees would be cleared.